 Why did USCIS decide to dismiss its appeal?

 There is no certainty as to why the motion was filed, but we can assume that the Biden Administration does not want to spend its resources on defending Regulations passed under the previous Trump Administration.
 On the other hand, the Biden Administration might intend on running its own Regulatory process in the future.
-At this point in time, it would not be wise to speculate on its reasons for the withdrawal.
-Nevertheless, this positive news brings a sense of some temporarily relief to the EB-5 industry.
+At this point in time, it would not be wise to speculate on the reasons for the withdrawal.
+Nevertheless, this positive news brings a sense of temporary relief to the EB-5 industry.

 How will the dismissal affect investors and Regional Centers?